algofoogle/tt04-raybox-zero/demoboard/README.md

 If you like, you can press CTRL+C to interrupt the code, then issue your own updates via the `reg` and `pov` objects, for example:

-*   Put the player at a point on map and with a 45-degree rotation:
+*   Put the player at a point on the map and with a 45-degree rotation:
     ```py
     pov.angular_pov(
         7.0, 9.5,               # Position